ericPantarotto/react_completeGuide/_notes/notes.md

 How should you know which class names exist and which class names do what?
 Well, with help of the **official documentation**, of course.

+### Tailwind CSS: Advantages & Disadvantages

+- +: you don't need to know a lot about CSS
+- +: rapid development
+- +: no style clahes between components since you don't define any CSS rules
+- +: highly configurable & extensible

+- -: relatively long className values
+- -: any style changes require editing JSX
+- -: you end up with relatively small 'wrapper' components or lots of copy & pasting

 <!---
 [comment]: it works with text, you can rename it how you want